Azure/azure-sdk-for-js/sdk/search/search-documents/README.md

 - Attach skillsets to an indexer to create searchable content from images and large text documents.
 A skillset leverages AI from Cognitive Services for built-in OCR, entity recognition, key phrase extraction, language detection, text translation, and sentiment analysis.
 You can also add custom skills to integrate external processing of your content during data ingestion.
 - In a search client application, implement query logic and user experiences similar to commercial web search engines.

-Use the search-documents client library to:
+Use the @azure/search-documents client library to:

 - Submit queries for simple and advanced query forms that include fuzzy search, wildcard search, regular expressions.
 - Implement filtered queries for faceted navigation, geospatial search, or to narrow results based on filter criteria.